December is here, my tree is up, and I’ve already started making Christmas desserts!

 The buttery pastry ties it all together, and don’t forget a generous dusting of powdered sugar.

 I’m not sure what it is about the holidays that has me craving cool mint and dark chocolate.
+But this is one of my favorite Christmas treats.

 These cookies are soft and crackle on top, just like a brownie.